biplavpoudel/BuildingLinuxServer/README.md

 ```
 Here we setup FQDN, Hostname, Kerberos Realm, Directory Manager, IPA Admin, self-signed CAs and many more.

+## Copy DNS Records from DS Server to DNS Server
 We need to copy the generated DNS records inside `/tmp/ipa.system.records.0v1xmmd3.db/` to the `ns1.example.com` DNS server.<br>
 So, from `id1.example.com` VM, run:
 ```